xmindltd/xmindmark/docs/specification.md

 Similar to [Boundary](#Boundary), we describe Summary by `[S<number?>]`.

 Logically, Summary is also a topic, if you forgot edit title for your summary topic by  `[S<number?>]: ...`, We will create a default topic for you.
-This will reflected in the [XMind](https://xmind.net/) file transformed by this M3 file.
+This will reflected in the [XMind](https://xmind.net/) file transformed by this XMindMark file.

 ```
 * topic 1 [S]